Health and safety measures continue on campus

 Find out more about the available options on the Faculty & Staff Gateway.

 Health and safety measures

-Masks continue to be mandatory indoors, including hallways and stairwells, and in instructional spaces, in most cases.
+Masks continue to be mandatory indoors, including hallways, stairwells, and in instructional spaces.

 - Instructors may choose to not wear a mask while teaching and students/presenters may choose to remove their mask while presenting